oasisprotocol/old-docs/src/operators/stake-management.md

 * Entity's private key stored in a file.

-  You will need to create your Entity as described in [Joining the Testnet][ create-entity] docs and set the following flags:
+  You will need to create your Entity as described in [Running a Node on the Amber Network][create-entity] docs and set the following flags:

-  * `--signer file`: Specifies use of the file signer.
+  * `--signer.backend file`: Specifies use of the file signer.

     ::: tip NOTE
     Currently, `file` is the default signer so you could also omit this flag.